 8. Actionable content

 Creating content that provides step-by-step information towards taking action will really keep readers glued to the content.
 When you give users such detailed, actionable guidance, they get so much value out of it, so they spend more time on the page.

 9. Multiple formats

-When it comes to consuming content, people make different choices depending on context.
-So, by providing content in multiple formats you cater to all their needs, thus improving the time on page.
-A blog post can also be offered as audio, video, and slides and people can choose which format they want to consume.
+When it comes to consuming content, people make different choices depending on the context.
+So, by providing content in multiple formats, you cater to all their needs, thus improving the time on the page.
+A blog post can also be offered as audio, video, and slides, and people can choose which format they want to consume.